kzys/wfh/README.md

-wfh
+# wfh
-===

-wfh is a small command that continuously watch changes on your directories and `rsync` the directories against a remote host.
+wfh continuously watches your local directories and `rsync` them against a remote host.

+## License

+The MIT License